pi-top/pt-web-vnc/README.rst

 Run an application in a virtual display and share its window
 ------------------------------------------------------------

-By using the `--run` argument to start an application and providing its window title via `--window-title` it's possible to share a particular window.
+By using the :code:`--run` argument to start an application and providing its window title via :code:`--window-title` it's possible to share a particular window.

 .. code-block:: bash